Do you have a runny or stuffed up nose? There might be more to your symptoms than just a head cold.

 Although experts haven’t identified a cause for nasal polyps, certain conditions, including asthma, hay fever, cystic fibrosis and chronic sinus infections may increase a person’s risk of developing polyps.

-Symptoms of nasal polyps can include: a runny or stuffed up nose, sneezing, a loss of taste or smell, snoring, headaches and, in some cases, pain.
+Though smaller polyps may not cause many symptoms, larger nasal polyps, or those in certain areas of the nose, can lead to a runny or stuffed up nose, sneezing, a loss of taste or smell, snoring, headaches and, in some cases, pain.
 People with nasal polyps also report feeling like they have a constant head cold.

-Treatment options for these growths can range from medications to surgery, but it’s important to note that nasal polyps tend to recur.
+Treatment options for these growths can range from medications to endoscopic sinus surgery, if your polyps are on the larger side.
+This procedure often makes it easier to breathe through your nose.
+But it’s important to note that nasal polyps do tend to recur.
 Your doctor can help you decide which treatment options may work best for you.